 The project area does include Rough Acres Ranch which includes approximately 25 small ranch staff housing units and 6 other residential and storage type buildings.
 The project does not require, nor propose the removal or alteration of any of these existing buildings.

+The Campo-Jucumba region, including McCain Valley was largely considered unsettled southern California territory—a fact that drew to the region a few prominent ranchers such as the McCain family.

 According to the Draft Boulevard Subregional Plan, the only identified historic building located in the area is the McCain Valley House.
 According to the Boulevard Planning Group Meeting notes February 5, 2009, the McCain Valley House is in the process of obtaining a designation of “California Point of Historical Interest.”
 To date, the County has not received any applications for local status.
 Additionally, the McCain house is not listed on the national register, although listing on the state register may be in the process at this time.
 According to the County of San Diego, the McCain House is located in the northern portion of U.S. Geological Survey (USGS) Sombrero Peak Quadrant (26, 16 south, 6 east), and is not located within the project area.

 According to the BLM Eastern San Diego County Resource Management Plan (RMP), the In-Ko-Pah area has been designated as an Area of Critical Environmental Concern (ACEC).
 The Federal Land Policy and Management Act defines an ACEC as an area within the public lands where special management attention is required to protect and prevent irreparable damage to important historic, cultural, or scenic values; fish and wildlife resources; or other natural systems or processes; or to protect life and safety from natural hazards.
 Within the BLM RMP Planning Area, there are two ACECs designated for cultural as well as wildlife resource values.
 The two ACECs are the Table Mountain ACEC and the In-Ko-Pah Mountains ACEC, both of which were designated in 1981.
 A small portion of the project area towards the eastern boundary is located within the In-Ko-Pah Mountain ACEC (proposed turbines R-1, R-4 through R-11).